 GITD - main content

-The ICT Office is responsible for the implementation of tasks related to the maintenance of an efficient and efficient ICT infrastructure, the technological development of ICT systems, supervising the technical condition of ICT equipment, maintaining the optimal state of ICT security, maintaining internal and external electronic communication, analysing reported ICT needs and related plans preparation and purchasing specifications, providing Inspectorate employees with appropriate back office IT tools.
+The Information and Communication Technologies (ICT) Department is responsible for the implementation of tasks related to the maintenance of an efficient and efficient ICT infrastructure, the technological development of ICT systems, supervising the technical condition of ICT equipment, maintaining the optimal state of ICT security, maintaining internal and external electronic communication, analysing reported ICT needs and related plans preparation and purchasing specifications, providing Inspectorate employees with appropriate back office IT tools.
 The tasks carried out by the Office relate to IT technical aspects and ICT infrastructure managed by the ICT Office.

 analyses requests for inspections and information on irregularities in road transport, issuing relevant recommendations for voivodship road transport inspectors and field delegations; analyses the development needs of ICT systems supporting control activities and takes part in the work of the ICT Office in this area and coordinates the collection of data from the Inspection’s IT systems in the scope of data on control activities in connection with inquiries of domestic entities; in cooperation with other organizational units of the Inspectorate, coordinates the implementation of the project entitled “Strengthening the potential of the Road Transport Inspection.”